kayrahman/QuickPortfolio/README.md

 #### Achievements:
-> Played the key role in writing application logic using Android SDK.
+> Played the key role in writing application logic using Android SDK.<br>
-> Was responsible for writing, developing, testing, deploying and enhancing the code.
+> Was responsible for writing, developing, testing, deploying and enhancing the code.<br>
 > Programmed with clean, modular, robust code using Java and XML with Android SDK platform.
-Integrated Facebook and other open source APIs within applications.
+Integrated Facebook and other open source APIs within applications.<br>
-> Responsible for designing the user interface and all designs pertaining an e-commerce app.
+> Responsible for designing the user interface and all designs pertaining an e-commerce app.<br>
-> Learnt and implemented Retrofit and Rx java library to handle network calls within the application.
+> Learnt and implemented Retrofit and Rx java library to handle network calls within the application.<br>

    <a href="https://www.linkedin.com/in/khalilur-rahman-970108127/">View My LinkedIn Profile</a>